 A: We haven’t figure that out yet.
 We’re hoping people will offer us places to stay so we don’t have to spend money, which would be counter to our goals.
 Last year we were offered places to stay with wonderful hosts for three of five nights.
 The two other nights, rooms were generously donated by the Casablanca Winery Inn in Grimsby and at the White Oaks Resort & Spa in Niagara On the Lake.
 Got a lead?
 Hit me up!

 We’d camp, but neither of us is really the survivalist type so we’re not confident in our ability to carry gear and to camp and keep our child safe all at once.

 7. Q: But that’s not really “walking like a refugee,” is it?
 Doesn’t that make you some kind of hypocrite loser poser who's just doing this for attention, meaning I can sneer at your efforts and make fun of you on social media instead of supporting you?

 A: We don’t think it does.
 We can only have reasonable expectations of ourselves and try to the best of our capabilities.
 We don’t want to put our daughter in harm’s way to make a point.
-Similarly, there’s a stretch of service road that was pretty scary last time.
-If we start to feel that she is unsafe, we’ll need our driver, Terry, to drive her over it and we’ll pick her up on the other side.
+Similarly, there’s a stretch of service road that can be pretty scary.
+If we start to feel that she is unsafe, we’ll need a driver to drive her over it and we’ll pick her up on the other side.